 The first issue of La Vie Parisienne I ever saw.
 Dated 1917-08-25, I found this beauty tucked away in a little booth in an antique mall in Lawrence, KS.
 A playful but thoughtful lass looks longingly to the sea.
 Where's her man?
 Gone to war?
 Set to sail?
 Hurry home, handsome, youthful love is fleeting.
 I don't have a full scan for this issue (my copy is missing pages), but McCoy and I have prepared a few issues which I'll be posting links to full scans for later in the post.
 I've done some work killing the fold where someone has folded this issue in half but I haven't done much work removing the bleed.
 Still - a gorgeous image.

 I begin my series on the origin of the girlie pulp with La Vie Parisienne, a magazine that predated and influenced magazines in many countries in the Americas and Europe.
 Dian Hansen's multi-volume work from Taschen, History of Men's Magazines, opens Volume 1 with a chapter titled, "Paris 1900-1938: Cradle of Print Erotica" and the claim is not overblown.
-Of course, there were naughty pictures and collections of erotic art before La Vie Parisienne, but most often these publications were very expensive and the playthings of the rich or as brief as a postcard when it came to the taste and affordability for the other classes and weren't periodical in nature.
+Of course there were naughty pictures and collections of erotic art before La Vie Parisienne, but most often these publications were very expensive and the playthings of the rich or as brief as a postcard when it came to the taste and affordability for the other classes and weren't periodical in nature.

 The little I've read about La Vie Parisienne comes from Francis Smilby's Stolen Sweets, to my knowledge the first book written containing much information about the girlie pulps and vintage pin-up art.
-Smilby is probably best-remembered for his long career as a cartoonist for the likes of Playboy and Punch and had a long and successful career in illustration, advertising, and graphic design, but he also was an archivist of the blues and recorded musicians like Otis Spann and Memphis Slim when they visited the UK during the blues revival of the late 50s and 60s.
+Smilby is probably best-remembered for his long career as a cartoonist for the likes of Playboy and Punch and had a long and successful career in illustration, advertising, and graphic design, but he also was an archivist of the blues and he recorded musicians like Otis Spann and Memphis Slim when they visited the UK during the blues revival of the late 50s and 60s.
 We pin-up aficionados thank him greatly for Stolen Sweets, a book that has very much influenced lovers of girlie art and spurred much further investigation.
 Jack Raglin posted his remembrances of Smilby in a series of posts on his blog starting here, and Douglas Ellis mentions Stolen Sweets as the first, essential book on the subject in his Uncovered: The Hidden Art of the Girlie Pulps and avoids where possible printing the same covers (I'm sure I'll be mentioning Ellis' book later in this blog series on the girlies).

 Stolen Sweets is sadly out-of-print, but do find a copy if you can.
-Smilby focuses a narrow selection of artists (Enoch Bolles in particular) and does not offer too much information regarding specific girlie pulp titles, but his taste is exquisitely excellent, and he celebrates the vintage pin-up with a well-written aesthetic appreciation in addition to fantastic full-page reproductions of French magazine and classic girlie pulp (and movie mag) covers.
-In particular, I admire his enumeration of the qualities of the vintage pin-up, and I'm going to him at length here.
+Smilby focuses on a narrow selection of artists (Enoch Bolles in particular) and does not offer too much information regarding specific girlie pulp titles, but his taste is excellent, and he celebrates the vintage pin-up with a well-written aesthetic appreciation in addition to fantastic full-page reproductions of French magazine and classic girlie pulp (and movie mag) covers.
+In particular, I admire his enumeration of the qualities of the vintage pin-up, and I'm going to quote him at length here.
 Of the ladies painted on the covers of these magazines, Smilby writes of the pin-up girl in his preface, contrasting her with her photographed counterpart:

 How very different are the girls of the artists.
 These are as fresh, as lively and lovely as the day they were painted.
 For ironically, the artists was capable of producing a far more vital, more living image than the camera.
 And it is these qualities, as epitomized by these girls, that make many of their photographic descendants on the covers of today look lifeless and dull.